tcocca/protomultiselect/README.md

  - hideempty: true
  - newValues: false
    - allow new values to be created
+ - allowDuplicates: false
+   - checks user input against data that was already added to the selected set, and rejects user input if duplicate
  - newValueDelimiters: ['[',']']
    - define what values split into new entries
  - spaceReplace: ''